michael-min-js/wings/README.md

 </script>
 ```

-Alternitavely you can pass in an array of many objects *however* v0.1 will calculate the colour once from the first item so this should only be used where objects have the same background colour.
+Alternitavely you can use a broad CSS selector and wings.js will calculate the colour and position of each object separately.
 ```html
 <script>
 	jQuery(document).ready(function($) {